Implantable Cardioverter-Defibrillator (ICD)

 How do you prepare for the procedure?

 ICD insertion is done on both hospitalized and ambulatory patients.
 As an outpatient having this done electively you will first visit with the cardiologist in the office to go over the procedure and discuss the risks and alternatives.
 Since you will be asked to sign document of consent be sure to ask any question and raise any concern you may have.
 You will need to have basic blood work done and this can be drawn in the office.

 Unless instructed otherwise you should be fasting on the morning of the procedure.
 In general we want you to take your usual morning medications with the exception of any we’ve told you not to take (please talk to our nurses or schedulers if you have any questions about this).

 We do this procedure in the hospital at Midlands, Bergan, Mercy, Immanuel and Lakeside and you’ll receive specific instructions on where to show up and what time to be there.

 What are the risks of the procedure?

 The risk of bleeding and bruising accompanies any invasive procedure.
 The risk of infection of the ICD site is about 1-4% nationally.
 Because the vein we use to gain access to the heart lies very near the lung there is the possibility of puncturing and collapsing the lung, necessitating the placement of a chest tube.
-Leads have been known to perforate the muscle in the heart and cause potentially life-threatening bleeding around the heart.
+There is a small risk of leads perforating the muscle in the heart and causing potentially life-threatening bleeding around the heart.